Blog Profiles: Gratitude Blogs

 Welcome to Blog Profiles!
 Each week, we select a topic and handful of blogs that do a great job contributing to the conversation.
 As Thanksgiving approaches, we’re recognizing a few gratitude blogs.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.

 When I commit to the “Blog Profiles” I write, I am generally inspired by the seasons and/or current events.
-My original idea was to profile “gratitude” blogs in advance of Thanksgiving and to help put this year in perspective.
+My original idea was to profile “gratitude” blogs in advance of Thanksgiving and to help put everything in perspective.